ShadenEAlamri/Controlling-LED-with-push-button-using-arduino-/README.md

 # Controlling-LED-with-push-button-using-arduino
-# Controlling an LED with a Push Button Using Arduino

 ## Introduction
 This project illustrates how to control an LED with a push button connected to an Arduino board.
 Pressing the button will toggle the LED on and off, making it an excellent introductory project for understanding digital input and output.